DelonShen/classifying-collider-events-with-point-clouds/README.md

 Implementation of architectures in [Comparing Point Cloud Strategies for Collider Event Classification [2212.10659]](http://arxiv.org/abs/2212.10659)

 ------
-*If you have any questions at all about the code or using these kinds of architectures in your own analysis I'm always open to chatting, just let me know at [hi@delonshen.com](mailto:hi@delonshen.com)*
+*If you have any questions at all about the code or using these kinds of architectures in your own analysis I'm always open to chatting, just let me know at [delon@stanford.edu](mailto:delon@stanford.edu)*

 ## Basics